GustavJaner/cheat-sheets/docs/git.md

 ## MERGE

 ### Safe Merge Workflow
-1. Always `pull` before `push` - make sure that the local branches to be merged are up to date with Upstream branches
+1. Always `pull` before `push` - make sure that the local branches to be merged are up to date with Remote repository
-2. Always `fetch` before `merge origin` - or use `pull origin <branch>` instead
+2. Always `fetch` before using `merge origin <branch>` - or use `pull origin <branch>` instead
-3. Always avoid `merge` conflicts from reaching master by first merging master to dev - to resolve any merge conflicts in dev instead
+3. Always avoid `merge` conflicts from reaching master by first merging master to dev branch - to resolve any merge conflicts in the dev branch instead

 ### Merge procedure

 #### Merge master to dev
-Make sure dev is up to date with master and resolve any `merge` conflicts.
+Make sure dev is up to date with master and resolve any merge conflicts.
 Check that the dev feature still works with the new updates from master\
 --> Avoid redundant conflicts and eventual following bugs to reach master. **Keep master stable**
 ```
+# * currently on branch dev *

+# if branch dev is private:
+$ git pull origin master

-# On branch dev
+# if branch dev is public:

-$ git pull
+$ git pull                   # Fetch(update) the local origin/master branch and Pull current branch dev for upstream Commits
-$ git merge origin/master   # The previous^ pull also calls fetch - don't need to do it explicitly
+$ git merge origin master    # Merge origin master into branch dev

 # resolve potential conflicts...